ajsnow/Forthwith/README.md

 let doNothing: Forthwith.Word = { $0 }
 public let updateWorld = { $0 .. tick(doNothing) .. tick(updateCritter) .. uponWorld .. saveWorld }

-// A simualtion is a round of updating and printing. public let simulatePrint = { $0 .. dot .. cr .. updateWorld .. printWorld }
+// A simulation is a round of updating and printing. public let simulatePrint = { $0 .. dot .. cr .. updateWorld .. printWorld }
 ```

 ## License

-You ought not use this in any context where licensing matters, but, for reference, Frothwith is released under the MIT license.
+You ought not use this in any context where licensing matters, but, for reference, Forthwith is released under the MIT license.

-\*Sadly, whitespace was not avalible.
-But at least `..` has the nice properties of being easy to type, otherwise unused, and visually unabstrusive (relative to our other options, at least).
+\*Sadly, whitespace was not available.
+But at least `..` has the nice properties of being easy to type, otherwise unused, and visually unobtrusive (relative to our other options, at least).